 On a Bill of Sale in New York, the person paying for the piece of property is the buyer, and the one selling it is the seller.
 After a purchase is complete, a Bill of Sale acts as a receipt of the exchange between the buyer and seller.

 Table of Contents

-- New York Bill of Sale Requirements
+1. New York Vehicle Bill of Sale

 A bill of sale is required, along with a title transfer indicated on the original title, to legally sell a vehicle or a vessel privately in New York.
 The document sufficiently records the transaction between the seller and buyer, and helps to prevent fraudulent practices.

 New York provides an official document, Form MV-912, which is provided on the state’s official DMV website.
 However, you may legally draft your own vehicle bill of sale and it will be accepted.
 Notarization is not required by law.
 Like the official form, it must contain each of the following:

 - The vehicle or vessel’s make, model, and year

 - The Vehicle identification Number (VIN) for vehicles, or the Hull Identification Number (HIN) for vessels

 - The seller’s and buyer’s names, contact information, and signatures